 A good example of this latter problem is two terms related to redundancy: fault tolerance vs high availability.
-While they both describe methods of delivering high levels of uptime, they achieve those levels in very different ways.
+While they both describe methods of delivering high levels of SLA uptime, they achieve those levels in very different ways.
 To avoid confusion, it’s worth taking the time to understand how they relate to network and data center redundancies, server downtime, and how they differ from one another.

-Fault tolerance requires specialized hardware that can immediately detect faults in components and keep the mirrored systems running in perfect tandem.
+Fault tolerant computing requires specialized hardware that can immediately detect faults in components and keep the mirrored systems running in perfect tandem.
 For a typical network, this can completely eliminate server downtime.
 The benefit of this solution is that the in-memory application state of any program isn’t lost in the event of a failure and access to other applications and data is maintained.
 In more complex systems and networks, fault tolerance ensures that any system request will ultimately be executed regardless of failures, but it might sometimes take longer as the system adapts and reroutes requests through its redundancies.

-A high availability solution is a software based approach to minimizing server downtime.
+A high availability solution is a software-based approach to minimizing server downtime.
 Rather than replicating redundant physical hardware, this solution clusters a set of servers together that monitor each other and have failover capabilities.
 When something goes wrong on the primary server, be it a software error, application failure, or hardware fault, one of the backup servers springs into action and restarts the applications that were active on the crashed server.

-High availability systems can recover from failures very quickly, but there is a server downtime lag which can result in critical data and applications being unavailable while the system reboots.
+High availability architecture can recover from failures very quickly, but there is a server downtime lag which can result in critical data and applications being unavailable while the system reboots.
 In-memory application states are often lost, although the solution is typically flexible enough to recover data that was running on another server in the cluster.
-Since backup servers in a high availability solution are independent of one another, they offer substantial protection against software failures and data center outages.
+Since backup servers in a high availability architecture are independent of one another, they offer substantial protection against software failures and data center outages.
 If the primary server goes down due to an operating system error, the problem won’t be replicated in the independent backup server.